-ARPA-E expects to make approximately \$25 million available for new Phase 1 (as described below) awards under this FOA, subject to the availability of appropriated funds.
-ARPA-E anticipates making approximately 12 15 8-15 awards under this FOA.
+ARPA-E expects to make approximately \$2010 million available for new awards under this FOA, subject to the availability of appropriated funds.
+ARPA-E anticipates making approximately 5-15 awards under this FOA.
 ARPA-E may, at its discretion, issue one, multiple, or no awards.

-Individual awards for both Phase 1 and Phase 2 (if a Phase 1 project is chosen to progress to Phase 2) combined may vary between \$250,000 and \$10 million.
+Individual awards may vary between \$250,000 and \$10 million.